Blue Blood (X Japan album)

 Blue Blood is the second studio album by Japanese heavy metal band X Japan, then known as simply X. It was released on April 21, 1989, by CBS/Sony as the band's major label debut.
 Blue Blood sold more than 700,000 copies, reached number 6 on the Oricon chart and stayed on the chart for more than 100 weeks.
 The album's singles would also reach the top five on the chart.
 In 2007, Rolling Stone Japan ranked Blue Blood number 15 on their list of the "100 Greatest Japanese Rock Albums of All Time".
+In 2018, readers and professional musicians voted it the best album in the history of hard rock and heavy metal in We Rock magazine's "Metal General Election".

 Overview

-On December 26, 1987, X participated in an audition held by CBS/Sony, which led to a recording contract in August of the following year.
-In the meantime, the band released their first album, Vanishing Vision, through Extasy Records owned by Yoshiki, on April 14, 1988 and toured extensively in support of the record.
+On December 26, 1987, X participated in an audition held by CBS/Sony.
+But in the meantime, the band released their first album, Vanishing Vision, through drummer Yoshiki's own Extasy Records, on April 14, 1988, and toured extensively in support of the record.
+They signed with CBS/Sony at the end of July, and announced they would be making their major label debut during a concert at Club Citta on October 30.

-Recording for their major label debut album, Blue Blood, began in January 1989.
-It was released on April 21, 1989, during the band's tour of the same name, which began on March 13.
-Two of the concerts sold out in advance, including the March 16 show at Shibuya Public Hall, which was later released on home video as Blue Blood Tour Bakuhatsu Sunzen Gig.
-X went on the Rose & Blood Tour in September, which was temporarily suspended when Yoshiki collapsed after a November 22 concert, but then continued into May 1990.
-Their success earned the band the "Grand Prix New Artist of the Year" award at the 4th annual Japan Gold Disc Awards in 1990.
+Having held songwriting camps in August and September of 1988, X recorded Blue Blood from January 6 to March 1989.
+It was released on April 21, 1989, during the band's Blue Blood Tour, which began on March 13.
+Two of the concerts sold out in advance; the March 16 show at Shibuya Public Hall, which was later released on home video as Blue Blood Tour Bakuhatsu Sunzen Gig, sold out in two hours, while the April 25 show at Osaka Kōsei Nenkin Kaikan sold out in thirty minutes.
+The summer saw X expand their reach to non-hard rock audiences by performing at several festivals, such as Pop Rockets, Pop Hill and Rock'n Roll Olympic.
+They then began the Rose & Blood Tour in September, which was temporarily suspended when Yoshiki collapsed after a November 22 concert, but then continued into May 1990.
+Their success earned the band Best New Artist at the Japan Cable Awards and the All-Japan Cable Broadcasting Awards (both in 1989) and the "Grand Prix New Artist of the Year" award at the 4th annual Japan Gold Disc Awards in 1990.

-A special edition of Blue Blood, which included a second disc of instrumental versions of some songs, was released on February 14, 2007, and reached number 23 on the Oricon chart.
+A special edition of Blue Blood, which includes a second disc of instrumental versions of some songs, was released on February 14, 2007, and reached number 23 on the Oricon chart.
 A remastered version which reached number 165 was released on March 19, 2008.